hammerspacecouk/hammerspacecouk.github.io/_posts/2017-07-01-tube-alert.md

 Some files have a fixed name and therefore can't be cached for that long.
 Therefore there needs to be a separate Travis deploy section to upload these files from a separate `static-low-cache` folder and only specify a 10 minute cache.

+### Webpack setup
+Webpack can be set up in various ways.
+Based on all the needs for the TubeAlert infrastructure there are four webpack configs required.
+There is also a `webpack.base.config.js` which several of them inherit from (to save repeating the same options every time).
+The main shared portions of config are to setup Sass, and Babel so that ES2015 class structure and imports can be used

+#### `webpack.dev.config.js`
+This is used during development and is activated via `yarn dev` or to provide a server `yarn server`.
+The server makes use of the webpack dev server to offer hot reloading during development.
+This is needed for convenient development of the React application

+#### `webpack.prod.config.js`
+This is activated via `yarn prod`.
+It is run during the Travis build and generates the application JavaScript and CSS.
+This uses production mode for react and minifies the output to reduce filesize.
+It creates files named by hash ready for upload to the S3 static location.

+#### `webpack.build.config.js`
+The lambda function for the webapp is running in node, which cannot understand ES2015 imports or JSX syntax natively.
+Therefore this webpack file builds the app.js for the lambda function.
+It has a different entry point to the client side version of the application as it needs to return a html response rather than activate a DOM element.
+This also runs ESLint and will fail the Travis build if there are any issues.

+#### `webpack.sw.config.js`
+This simply builds the service worker.
+The service worker needs to know the hashed address of the static assets in order to cache them, so this webpack method will embed the manifest file (generated from `webpack.prod.config.js`) into the service worker itself.
+As the hash for the assets will be different when there are changes this also means the service worker will update due to the embedded manifest value now having different values.